|

 manage to do it without doing this, but it took a

+little time.
 Once you have the distributor cap off, on the

 inside, you will see the 4 set screws for the